elasticio/component-pusher/README.md

 It is a bash script that does the main work.
 Here are the requirements for it to work properly:

+- Node.js (v8+) should be installed.
+See https://nodejs.org/en/download/package-manager/ for example.
 - Files `component-list.txt` and `export.vars` according to the specifications mentioned above.
 - `awk` and `git` installed on your local machine.
 - Bash v4+ must be installed and used by script to work.
 This is why shebang line may be changed from `#!/usr/local/bin/bash` (like in the template) to something like `#!/bin/bash` or wherever an appropriate bash version is installed on your local machine.